-The basketballs here are yet another feature which isn’t that bad but you see how it was used to cut down on costs a bit.
+The basketballs here are yet another feature, which isn’t that bad, but you can see how they were used to cut down on costs a bit.
 While other models offer you 6 or 7 well-made basketballs, this arcade comes with only four.
-Now, don’t get me wrong, they are of very good quality and are decently sized (6.7 inches) but whenever you are playing competitively 4 balls will feel a few balls short of what would be ideal.
+Now, don’t get me wrong, they are of very good quality and have a decent size (6.7 inches), but whenever you are playing competitively, 4 balls will feel a few balls short of what would be ideal.

-Still, they work well with the 11 inch rims and can be easily handled by kids as little as 5 years old.
-The balls come with a hand pump which is a good touch but is also something that you will often need since they aren’t the best at retaining air.
+Still, they work well with the 11-inch rims and kids as little as 5 years old can easily handle them.
+The balls come with a hand pump, which is a good touch, but it’s also something that you will often need since they aren’t the best at retaining air.
 If you are only going to play once or twice every weekend, you will need to pump the balls every time before you start playing.